If all you need is a database, you probably don’t need to set up a volume yourself. A managed database comes with its own storage built in.

 Pricing

-You pay by the GB-hour of attached storage, not provisioned size.
-A 50 GiB volume attached for the whole month costs the same as a 100 GiB volume attached for half of it.
-Detach or delete to stop the meter.
+You pay by the provisioned size of a managed volume for as long as it exists, whether it’s attached or not.
+A 50 GiB volume costs half what a 100 GiB one does.
+Detaching does not stop the meter; delete the volume to stop the meter.
 Your plan caps the max size per volume, the total GiB you can hold, and how many volumes you can have at once.
 See Plans for the current limits.Managed Nubo vs self-hosted agents

 - Managed Nubo: volumes are backed by replicated block storage.
-Pay-by-the-hour billing applies as above.
+Provisioned-size billing applies as above.

 - Self-hosted agents: volumes are files on the agent’s own disk, attached as a loopback mount.
 There’s no extra charge from us, but the data lives on your hardware, so back it up.